 Paris, 5 December 2014, Spain has created a strong system to combat money laundering and terrorist financing, but improvements are needed in certain key areas, according to a new report by the Financial Action Task Force.

-In its Mutual Evaluation of Spain, the FATF said the country faces a range of money laundering risks, including organised crime and drug trafficking, as well as ongoing threats from terrorism and terrorist financing.
+In its Spain’s measures to combat money laundering and terrorist financing, the FATF said the country faces a range of money laundering risks, including organised crime and drug trafficking, as well as ongoing threats from terrorism and terrorist financing.

 The FATF found Spain has up-to-date laws and regulations and sound institutions for combatting such threats, in particular a strong financial intelligence unit.
 There have been significant successes in investigating and prosecuting money laundering but the terms of imprisonment imposed are low, the report said.